-Amount(s)

-Source(s)
+Amount(s) Source(s)

-Stretch Grant (Ed Foundation) 0000: Unrestricted
+0 Stretch Grant (Ed Foundation) 0000: Unrestricted

-Spring Event
+Spring Event (n/a in DL)

 Volunteer Opportunities & Training-

 Provide training regularly for parents to become volunteers.
 Offer several options for volunteering both in and out of the classroom.